macpiek/OpenEndovascularTrainer/README.md

 smoothing iterations may be configured via the `setBendingStiffness` and `setSmoothingIterations` functions exported from `physics/elasticRod.js`.

+The solver also exposes `setInternalDamping` and `setVelocityDamping` helpers.
+Internal damping acts as a velocity-proportional drag on each node so that the rod's kinetic energy decays, while velocity damping applies an exponential decay to free motion during constraint projection.
+Together they prevent the guidewire from oscillating indefinitely and drive it toward a static equilibrium.
+After each simulation `step` the rod reports its kinetic, potential and total energy via the `energy` property and through the optional logger callback, making it easy to monitor convergence toward equilibrium.

 ## Simulation logging and tests

 `ElasticRod` accepts an optional `logger` callback.
 When provided, the callback